The Bankrate promise

 When it comes to dealing with the details after losing a loved one, you may think it’s wise to prioritize the cancellation of accounts like credit cards, insurance policies or auto-payments.
 While that can be a good initial step, there are other things you need to cancel as well.
 Take, for example, identification cards, like driver’s licenses.
 By canceling your loved one’s driver’s license, you’ll help to prevent issues with identity theft, which can be a big problem loved ones face after someone has passed.
 It’s not uncommon for the deceased to be the target of identity theft, and that’s the last thing anyone needs to fight back against during bereavement.
 It is better to close everything out as soon as possible, and here’s how you can do that.

-Each state’s Department of Motor Vehicles (DMV) has its own rules about how it issues and cancels a driver’s license.
-It is best to contact the deceased person’s DMV for information (or refer to the table below).
-In some states, you may not need to cancel a license because Vital Records will inform the DMV of the license holder’s death, and the license will be canceled automatically.
+How to cancel a driver’s license after deathmay not need to cancel a license because Vital Records will inform the DMV of the license holder’s death, and the license will be canceled automatically.
 For states that require you to cancel the license, follow these steps:

 1. Collect the death certificate

-Before you can cancel a driver’s license, you will need the official death certificate to show the person is deceased.
-Death certificates can take anywhere from one day to several weeks to be issued, depending on the state and the reason the person died.
-In general, a death must be recorded within 72 hours with the health department and five to seven days with the state.
+You will need to have a copy of the official death certificate as proof in order to cancel a license after your loved one has passed.
+It can take anywhere from one day to several weeks for a death certificate to be issued, and the time frame will depend on the state and the cause of their death.
+In general, though, a death must be recorded with the health department within 72 hours and must be recorded with the state within five to seven days.